 Hands-on sample examination of natural and laboratory-grown diamonds

-Hands-on operation of GIA instruments including the GIA iD100™, GIA DiamondCheck™ and the GIA UV Lamp with Viewing Cabinet.
+Technologies and instruments used for identification including the GIA iD100™, GIA DiamondCheck™ and the GIA UV Lamp with Viewing Cabinet.

 GIA Alumni receive a 10% discount.
 This member benefit is available to all global GIA Alumni when registering for this seminar.
 Please mention your alumni status for validation when registering.